cdlib/pid/README.md

 ###DEPENDENCIES:
   Redis and SQLite must be installed!
   You also need a mysql DB.
+  PhantomJS must be installed if you are running the test suite.

 ###INSTALLATION:
   Following the instructions outlined in Redmine: